agmanuelian/tokenprices/README.md

 ## How to deploy the infrastructure
 1. Clone the repository to your local machine.
 2. Navigate to the root of the project in the terminal.
+3. Set up your own AWS credentials in the `main.tf` file.
-3. Initialize Terraform by running terraform init.
+4. Initialize Terraform by running `terraform init`.
-4. Create an execution plan by running terraform plan.
+5. Create an execution plan by running `terraform plan`.
-5. Apply the plan by running terraform apply.
+6. Apply the plan by running `terraform apply`.

 ### main.tf